sam189239/Third_Eye/README.md

 # Project Third Eye

-Project involves creating models for object detection, tracking and range estimation for facilitating blind people in their daily life.
+Project involves creating models for object detection, tracking and warning system for navigation and daily tasks to help blind people.